For help signing in to your personal Google Account (ends in @gmail.com), follow these steps, instead.

-- Sign in using your admin address and password (doesn’t end in @gmail.com).
+- Sign in using your admin email address (doesn’t end in @gmail.com) and password.

-If you get this error when signing in to your Admin console, the G Suite or Cloud Identity account has been deactivated or deleted.
-Google deactivates your account if you don't verify ownership of your domain before the end of your free trial period.
-Also, another admin in your organization might have deleted the account.
+If you get this error when signing in to your Admin console, the Google Workspace or Cloud Identity account has been deactivated or deleted.

 You can't recover any data from a deleted account.
 But, you can sign up your domain for the Google service again:

 - Wait 24 hours from the time your account was deleted.

 - For Google Workspace, go to workspace.google.com to sign up again.

 The Google Workspace or Cloud Identity account doesn't exist or isn't available.